ZoyaV/multitask_baseline/README.md

 # SampleFactory APPO baseline for Iglu

 ## Idea
-There are many ways to build a structure in IGLU environment.
-To overcome this, we split the whole system from the agents’ perspective into three modules: a task generator module, a subtask generator module, and a subtask solving module.
+Training an agent to build any language-defined structure is a challenging task.
+To overcome this, we have developed a multitask hierarchical builder (MHB) with three modules: task generator (NLP part), subtask generator (heuristic part), and subtask solving module (RL part).
 We define the subtask as an episode of adding or removing a single cube.
 It allows us to train an agent with a dense reward signal in episodes with a short horizon.

 **Task generator module** generate full target(3D voxel) figure using dialogue with person.
 For training we use randomly generated compact structures as tasks.